 The initiative came about in response to the rising number of Mayan residents.
 (They’re one of the fastest growing ethnic groups in Oakland).
 Onsite interpreters arrive on Thursdays to meet the community’s linguistic needs.

 For communities without an existing onsite support structure, virtual interpretation can provide a wider access by tapping into a global pool of interpreters.
 Platforms like Boostlingo can be affordable options for addressing the medical language access needs of Indigenous speakers.

 Beyond COVID: The continued need for Indigenous Interpretation

 As the US heads into another fall in cases after the Omicron variant, the rise of telehealth during the two years of the pandemic is a trend that’s sticking around.
 As part of equal access to care, providers will need to consider their long-term plan for addressing the needs of growing Indigenous communities throughout the country.
 The pandemic exposed a disparity of healthcare access that medical interpretation can help close even as COVID becomes less of an immediate health threat for Latino communities.

 With Boostlingo, you can quickly connect with a medical interpreter either over-the-phone (OPI) or via video remote, no matter where you’re located.
 Plus, we provide interpreting support for indigenous languages such as Mixteco Bajo, Mixteco Alto, and Quechua through our Boostlingo Professional Interpreting Network (BPIN).

-What to find out if Boostlingo is right for you?
-Start your free trial today!
+Want to find out if Boostlingo is right for you?
+Get a demo today!